n0pe-sled/n0pe-sled.github.io/_posts/2017-01-13-WMI-Persistence.markdown

 To use this script simply edit the Payload to match your current environment.
 Import the script and run Install-Persistence.
 ![Install-Persistence]({{ site.url }}/assets/WMI-Persistence/Install.png)

-To check to make sure the it installed correctly simply run Check-WMI
+To make sure it installed correctly, simply run Check-WMI.
 ![Check-Persistence]({{ site.url }}/assets/WMI-Persistence/Check.png)

-Finally to remove persistence ensure that the variables for $EventFilterName and $EventConsumerName match the names assigned when it was installed.
+Finally, to remove persistence, ensure that the variables for $EventFilterName and $EventConsumerName match the names assigned when it was installed.
 By default these values are 'Cleanup' and 'DataCleanup' Respectively.
+Then run Remove-Persistence to remove each element of persistence.

-There are also a ton of tools that you can use to establish persistence using WMI, like [PowerSpoilt](https://github.com/PowerShellMafia/PowerSploit) and [PowerLurk](https://github.com/Sw4mpf0x/PowerLurk/blob/master/PowerLurk.ps1).
+There are also a ton of tools that you can use to establish persistence using WMI, like [PowerSploit](https://github.com/PowerShellMafia/PowerSploit) and [PowerLurk](https://github.com/Sw4mpf0x/PowerLurk/blob/master/PowerLurk.ps1).

 If you have any feedback, advice, or comments let me know!